Subject Specific Options

 - currently studies Spanish in Year 9 but did not select it as a GCSE option.

-- currently studies French in Year 9 but would also like to study Spanish as an extra language to take the GCSE exam in Year 11.
+- currently studies French in Year 9 or Year 8 but would also like to study Spanish as an extra language to take the GCSE exam in Year 11.

 We are looking for committed and enthusiastic culture vultures, confident communicators, and logical thinkers.